mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 ## Coding Standards

 Below are some of the things the developer needs to consider when doing a code change on the project.
 Please be noted that this coding standard is not a strict compliance when you are pushing a pull-requests to us.
-Your codes will be evaluated and further collaborations may be done between the requestor and admin if there are clarrifications (before merging).
+Your codes will be evaluated, further collaborations may be done between the requestor and admin (if there are clarrifications before merging).

 Some of the written standard here is a preference of the author itself.

+### DEV Inputs

-We are listening to any comments you made, therefore please do let us know if you think we need to adjust the way on how we do the coding.
+We are listening to any comments, therefore please do let us know if you think we need to adjust the way how we do the coding.

 ## Class Implementation